carlos815/portfolio-blog/content/blog/blog/en/persistent-context-api-in-react/index.md

 }
 ```

-And combined with useLocalStorage it looks like this:
+But that's for suckers, we can combine it with our useLocalStorage so it looks like this:
 ```jsx
 export const DataProvider = ({ children }) => {
     //Our custom hook to save variables in the browser's memory